QuantEcon/lecture-python-advanced.myst/lectures/smoothing.md

 ### A sequel

-In {doc}`tax smoothing with complete and incomplete markets <smoothing_tax>`, we reinterpret the mathematics and Python code presented in this lecture in order to construct tax-smoothing models in the incomplete markets tradition of Barro {cite}`Barro1979` as well as in the complete markets tradition of Lucas and Stokey {cite}`LucasStokey1983`.
+In {doc}`Consumption Smoothing with Complete and Incomplete Markets <smoothing_tax>`, we reinterpret the mathematics and Python code presented in this lecture in order to construct tax-smoothing models in the incomplete markets tradition of Barro {cite}`Barro1979` as well as in the complete markets tradition of Lucas and Stokey {cite}`LucasStokey1983`.